This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Can stevia be used as a sweetener in organic products?
 Is non-organic stevia admissible under the 5% non-organic ingredients rule?
 (171)

-Stevia is a plant product which can be used in the manufacture of organic products.
-As stevia is commercially available in organic form, this form must be used.
+Stevia is an agricultural ingredient which can be used in the manufacture of organic products.
+Organic stevia must be used is commercially available.

 Starch #

 Yes.
-Unless the specific starch is listed in the PSL then certified organic varieties are required.
+Unless the specific starch is listed in CAN/CGSB-32.311, then certified organic varieties are required.

 Sources of tocopherol in food preparation #

-When preparing food products that legally require the addition of vitamins and minerals, does the annotation for ‘Tocopherols and mixed natural concentrates’ in Table 6.3 of the PSL apply?
-(564) (19 December, 2022)
+When preparing food products that legally require the addition of vitamins and minerals, does the annotation for ‘Tocopherols and mixed natural concentrates’ in Table 6.3 apply?
+(564)

-No. If the vitamins and minerals are legally required (Table 6.4 of PSL), there is no other restriction to the source of Vitamin E (tocopherol) apart from being compliant with clauses 1.4 & 1.5 of CAN/CGSB-32.310 and clause 6.2.1 a) & b) CAN/CGSB-32.311 (if applicable).
+No. If the vitamins and minerals are legally required (Table 6.4), there is no other restriction to the source of Vitamin E (tocopherol) apart from being compliant with Clauses 1.4 & 1.5 of CAN/CGSB-32.310 and Clause 6.2.1 a) and b) of CAN/CGSB-32.311 (if applicable).
 The annotation applies when tocopherols are added as antioxidants.

 Requirements for agricultural ingredients #